zachcampo15/OpenShift-Jenkins-Lab/README.md

 3. $GITHUB_USERNAME-prod

 For example, my GitHub username is `deweya`, so my dev project would be called `deweya-dev`.

+Be sure to reset your working `oc` project to your dev project once you complete this step.

 ### 2) Create Jenkins Server in Dev Project
 The Jenkins server in your Dev project will serve as the CI/CD orchestrator.
 Using the `oc` command, create a Jenkins server in your Dev project.